chin-rcip/collections-model/docs/en/tm/current/02-introduction.md

 In keeping with its mandate to “assist Canadian museums in documenting, managing, and sharing information about their collections”, the Canadian Heritage Information Network (CHIN) plans to provide the resources it creates and the data it aggregates in linked open data (LOD) [(Canadian Heritage Information Network (CHIN) 2019)](/collections-model/en/target-model/current/bibliography#canadian-heritage-information-network-chin-2019) in an effort to give better access to Canadian heritage information online.
 Work on the Actors facet of CHIN's larger Collections model, intended to support a future LOD deployment of Artefacts Canada, is documented here.

-The scope of this project is to consolidate, in unique records, the information pertaining to actors related to objects from Canadian museums collections.
-An actor includes any individual (artist, artisan, etc.) or group (manufacturer, group of artists, etc.) who took part in the creation of or is related to artefacts collected by Canadian museums.
+The scope of this project is to consolidate, in unique records, the information pertaining to actors related to objects from Canadian collections.
+An actor includes any individual (artist, artisan, etc.) or group (manufacturer, group of artists, etc.) who took part in the creation of or is related to artefacts collected by Canadian institutions.

-That said, specific museums may document targeted or niche aspects of an actor's life or object, aspects that are relevant solely to that museum (e.g. a museum dedicated to firefighters might document the level of first-aid training an actor received).
-The Actors and/or Collections models will not model such specific information in order to avoid unnecessary complexity as many museums will have individual needs that are not shared by their counterparts (for a detailed discussion of this issue, see Issue #19).
+That said, specific institutions may document targeted or niche aspects of an actor's life or object, aspects that are relevant solely to them (e.g. a museum dedicated to firefighters might document the level of first-aid training an actor received).
+The Collections model will not model such specific information in order to avoid unnecessary complexity as many collecting institutions will have individual needs that are not shared by their counterparts (for a detailed discussion of this issue, see Issue #19).

 | ![GitHub Mark](https://user-images.githubusercontent.com/48293227/104475587-49182180-558d-11eb-87fc-9f95190cb332.png) *Related Github Issue*<br/><br/>This topic is discussed in [Issue #19](https://github.com/chin-rcip/collections-model/issues/19) |